Frequently Asked Questions

 What is the optimum pressure for extraction?

-For Bezzera semi-professional machines, we suggest 12 bars for vibration pump.
+For Bezzera semi-professional machines, we suggest around 12 bars for vibration pump.
 You can go to 9-10 bars for Rotary pumps.

 Below is a video from Luca Bezzera explaining why is it so.